Artificial intelligence innovation among railway industry companies has dropped off in the last three months

 The most recent figures show that the number of AI related patent applications in the industry stood at 15 in the three months ending June – down from 26 over the same period in 2021.

-Figures for patent grants related to AI followed a similar pattern to filings – shrinking from 9 in the three months ending June 2021 to 7 in the same period in 2022.
+Figures for patent grants related to AI followed a similar pattern to filings – shrinking from nine in the three months ending June 2021 to seven in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.